- the contest accepts music & lyrics or lyrics (only) entries – there is no Instrumental section

-- Songs must be oriented to Australian Country life, scenery, subject material and attitude.
-This can include romantic interest and city comparison but not songs with only a city setting/context/subject or songs reflecting life in another country.
+- songs must be oriented to Australian Country life, scenery, subject material and attitude.
+This can include romantic interest and city comparison but not songs with only city setting/context/subject or songs reflecting life in another country.

 - Songs maybe recorded outside Australia and may include backing musicians/vocalists from outside Australia.
-The competitions are about songwriting not the production or recording.
+The competition is about song writing not production or recording.

-- The songs must be submitted with an MP3 (128kbps) and a pdf (for lyrics) via the online entry platform www.tsa.songcentral.biz .
-All entries to this competition will be via online.
-TSA members ONLY may post entries by prior arrangement with TSA Song competition co-ordinator Judy Smith.0408601246.
+- The songs must be submitted with an MP3 (128kbps) and a pdf (for lyrics) via the online entry platform provided by Song Central.
+All entries to this competition, must be via online.

-- The judge’s decision is final and the TSA will not enter into any discussion regarding the results in any competition.
-In entering any TSA contest the entrant is deemed to have read and understood these conditions and agrees by entering the competition that the conditions of entry of the competition are acceptable.
+- The judge’s decision is final and the TSA will not enter into any discussion regarding the results, rules or the process of the competition.

 - The TSA cannot be held responsible for any perceived digression or non-compliance in any matter.

-- Offensive material, or songs containing language considered by the judges to be not in keeping with general acceptable language standards, i.e. containing swearing and foul language will not score well in the competition so don’t waste your entry fee.
+- Offensive material, or songs containing language not deemed to be acceptable by the judges i.e. swearing / foul language will not score well in the competition – so don’t waste your entry fee.